-The corner shop that used to loan lawn mowers now sells vertical gardens.
+The shop on the corner of City Rd and Ferrars St that used to loan lawn mowers now sells vertical gardens.

 The City of Port Phillip has completed streetscape works to narrow Douglas St to reduce the volume and speed of traffic around the South Melbourne Primary School and to further improve access from the City Road tram stop.

 161 Buckhurst St, possibly the last double fronted house remaining in Montague, was demolished in April.